 This is a list of requirements and preferred file types for printing at Skink Ink.
-See our discussion of color spaces and color profiles here to best prepepare your images for printing.
+See our discussion of color spaces and color profiles to help in preparing files for printing

 General: Add borders

 We print full bleed unless otherwise instructed, this means that if you want a border then please add it to your file but be aware that it will add to the cost of the print as we charge for the sheet size used and not just the image area.

 General: Do not gang up images onto a sheet, add crop marks or add a bleed

 We will handle all printing marks and layout.
 We trim by hand so no additional image area is required.

 General: Dimensions and resolution 300dpi at 100% scale